smscully/bash-admin-scripts/update-distros/README.md

 |51|Unable to lock script|
 |52|Root privileges required|

+If the script errors out on a Bash command, the command's exit code will return.

+As a final step, upon receiving a SIGINT, SIGTERM, ERR, or EXIT signal, the `trap` command calls the `cleanup_script` function, which deletes the directory created for the script lock.

 ## Getting Started

 ### Dependencies

 + OS: Linux (Standard distros: Debian/Ubuntu, Arch, RHEL, openSUSE)

-**NOTE:** The script has been tested on numerous distributions, including Rocky, CentOS, Debian, Ubuntu, Mint, Arch, Kali, and openSUSE.
+> **NOTE:** The script has been tested on numerous distributions, including Rocky, CentOS, Debian, Ubuntu, Mint, Arch, Kali, and openSUSE.

 ### Installation
 To install the script, either clone the [bash-admin-scripts](..) repo or download the [update-distros.sh](./update-distros.sh) file to the local host.
 As with all Bash scripts, the script can be saved to `usr/local/bin` for system-wide availability, although this is not required.